Concentration for random product formulas: Introduction

 terms suffices to achieve an $\epsilon$-approximation $V_N \cdots V_1 \rho V_1^\dagger \cdots V_N^\dagger$ of the ideal time-evolved state $U \rho U^\dagger$ with respect to trace distance.
 Roughly speaking, this result implies that each input state has a set of product formulas that are $n$ times shorter than a ``general-purpose'' product formula that works for all input states simultaneously.
 Although the set of effective product formulas depends on the choice of state and observable, the formulas are all produced by the same randomized procedure.
 Remarkably, this procedure does not exploit any knowledge of the particular input state.

-Note that the gate count required for the original \textsc{qDRIFT} protocol~\eqref{eq:qDRIFT_gate_count} and Rel.~\eqref{eq:fixed-input-gate-count} only differ in the scaling with accuracy: order $1/\epsilon$ for the full \textsc{qDRIFT} channel vs.\ order $1/\epsilon^2$ for a single random product formula with fixed input.
-This discrepancy is reminiscent of the \textit{mixing Lemma} by Hastings~\cite{hastings2016turning} and Campbell~\cite{campbell_mixing16}: mixing unitaries yields a ``quadratic" improvement in accuracy.
+\AC{Note that the gate count required for the original \textsc{qDRIFT} protocol~\eqref{eq:qDRIFT_gate_count} and Rel.~\eqref{eq:fixed-input-gate-count} only differ in the scaling with accuracy: order $1/\epsilon$ for the full \textsc{qDRIFT} channel vs.\ order $1/\epsilon^2$ for a single random product formula with fixed input.\footnote{ An anonymous referee pointed out a potential connection with Stochastic Differential Equation solvers in the \Last{Euler-Maruyama Scheme}.
+There, given a sample $X_{sample}$ produced by the solver, there are also two ways to measure the error: strong error $\BE|X - X_{sample} |$ and weak error $|\BE X - \BE X_{sample} |$.
+Interestingly, the convergence order is\Last{ $1/2$ and $1$}, respectively, seemingly resembling the discussion here on \textsc{qDRIFT}.} This discrepancy is reminiscent of the \textit{mixing Lemma} by Hastings~\cite{hastings2016turning} and Campbell~\cite{campbell_mixing16}: mixing unitaries yields a ``quadratic" improvement in accuracy.
 See Lemma~\ref{lem:mixing_maintext} below for a statement.

 In this work, we analyze several classes of randomized product formulas, including \textsc{qDRIFT} as a particular example.
 The underlying theory is far more general because it relies on powerful concentration results for matrix and vector martingales.
 The approach yields strong concentration results for any product of random unitary matrices, such as the ones that arise from randomized compiling~\cite{hastings2016turning,campbell_mixing16}.
-We are confident that these ideas are applicable to other problems that involve functions of random matrices, such as~~\cite{chen2021optimal,chen2021concentration}.
+We are confident that these ideas are applicable to other problems that involve functions of random matrices, such as~~\cite{chen2021optimal,chen2021concentration}.}

 \paragraph*{\textbf{Roadmap}} The rest of this paper is organized as follows.
 Section~\ref{sec:results} presents the main theoretical contributions to this work in detail.
 These are further supported and illustrated by numerical experiments presented in Section~\ref{sec:numerics}.
 Section~\ref{sec:proofidea} contains two instructive examples, as well as a non-technical illustration of the underlying proof idea.
 We introduce related background for martingales in Appendix~\ref{sec:intro_martingale}.
 Details and rigorous arguments are provided in Appendix~\ref{sec:proofs}).
 The final appendix section (Section~\ref{sec:tightness}) establishes asymptotic tightness for time-evolving two simple (commuting) Hamiltonians.